COVID-19: Resources for Charter School Programs (CSP) Grantees

 California Department of Education

-A variety of resources are available through the California Department of Education’s website, including updates from the departments, webinars, and other links to the state’s response to COVID-19.
+A variety of resources are available through the California Department of Education’s website, including a guide for safely reopening schools, weekly updates from state departments, and links to communications related to COVID-19.

 Colorado Department of Education

-The Colorado Department of Education offers COVID-19 resources ranging from guidance from the department to a video on how to talk to kids about coronavirus.
-The Colorado Department of Education Schools of Choice Unit also offers charter-specific guidance and resources gathered from various organizations and contact information for charter schools with questions.
+The Colorado Department of Education offers COVID-19 resources including a 2020-21 School Year planning toolkit and guidance on reopening) to a video on how to talk to children about coronavirus.
+The Colorado Department of Education Schools of Choice Unit also offers charter-specific guidance and resources gathered from various.

 DC Office of the State Superintendent of Education (OSSE)

 OSSE’s home page has a link to the city’s coronavirus webpage with information about schools, health, and other important information as well as checklists, trainings, and resources to help prepare LEAs for the 2020-21 school year.
 The DC Public Charter School Board website includes individual public charter schools’ reopening plans, updated on a real-time basis.

 The Delaware Department of Education COVID-19 webpage includes the new Returning to School Guidance, reopening criteria and information, and FAQs on reopening district and charter schools.
 The webpage also includes learning activities, districts/charters remote learning plans, resources for accessing free Wi-Fi, and guidance on Individuals with Disabilities Education Act and free appropriate public education (FAPE).
 Some resources are offered in multiple languages.

 The State of Florida provides a number of links to resources for schools, educators, and parents through its Department of Education’s website, which includes links to district reopening plans.
 "Reopening Florida's Schools and the CARES Act" is among these resources.